morphingcoffee/install-ruby-on-macos/README.md

 ## How to switch between Ruby versions and install different versions

-By default, the script installs the latest version of Ruby.

-**On December 25, 2020, Ruby 3.0 was released, and since this script always installs the latest version by default, you will have Ruby 3.0 (in addition to any other versions you might have installed).
-I have not yet tested popular gems like Rails or Jekyll with Ruby 3.0, so I'm not sure if everything works.
-If something seems broken, please let me know, and in the meantime, you can install 2.7.2 if you don't already have it.**
+By default, the script installs Ruby 2.7.2.
+If you run it again, it will also install Ruby 3.0.0.
+For now, if you're not an experienced Rubyist, I recommend using Ruby 2.7.2 because some gems like Jekyll aren't yet fully compatible with Ruby 3.0.0.

 To install an older version,
 run `ruby-install` followed by `ruby-` and the desired version.
 For example: